phetsims/phet-info/doc/typescript-quick-start.md

 5. Try creating a type error like `const x:string=7` and see what happens.

 ### Toward more efficient iteration
-1. Install typescript globally (with the same version as chipper/package.json via `npm install -g typescript@4.4.2`), or set an alias like `alias tsc = node /path/chipper/node_modules/typescript/bin/tsc`.
-The latter will make sure you always have right version of typescript.
+1. Install typescript with the same version as listed in chipper/package.json.
+You can do this globally via `npm install -g typescript@4.4.2`.
+`tsc` is a program that comes bundled with the npm module `typescript`.
+Alternatively, you can set an alias like `alias tsc = node /path/chipper/node_modules/typescript/bin/tsc`, which would make sure you are always using the same version of typescript as in chipper.
 3. In your sim repo, run `tsc --build --watch`.
 This will watch for any changes in the project or its dependecies and auto-recompile
 4. I have not yet experimented with having the IDE do the builds, but maybe that will be more efficient.
 5. To compile all sims and common code, use this `tsc --build` from chipper/tsconfig/all.
 Can be combined with `--watch`